gnmas/ZeroSquare32/README.md

 # Arduino Core for SAMD21 CPU

-This repository contains the source code and configuration files of the Arduino Core for Atmel's SAMD21 processor (used on the ZeroSquare32 boards).
+This repository contains the source code and configuration files of the Arduino Core for Atmel's SAMD21 processor used on the ZeroSquare32 boards by HITECS SRL.

 ## Installation on Arduino IDE

-This core is available as a package in the Arduino IDE cores manager.
-Just open the "Boards Manager" and install the package called:
+ZeroAquare32 board  is an expansion of the Arduino Zero board; therefore, is necessary to install the arduino Zero package first:

+    Select Tools > Boards "..." > Boards Manager...
-"Arduino SAMD Boards (32-bit ARM Cortex-M0+)"
+    Select "Arduino SAMD Boards (32-bits ARM Cortex-M0+)" Select version 1.6.8 with the small "Select version" box, see the image below.
+    Than click on Install

+Must be installed version 1.6.8 becouse ZeroSquare32 board was developed on Package of Arduino Zero Board version 1.6.8.
+Using other version board cannot work properly.

+After installation of Arduino SAMD Boards (32-bits ARM Cortex-M0+) vers.
+1.6.8 is time to install ZeroSquare32 boards package:

+    Select File­>Preferences.
+    Fill in after Additional Boards Manager URLs: https://github.com/gnmas/ZeroSquare32/blob/master/ZeroSquare32.zip?raw=true Install the ZeroSquare32 package, the procedure is the same as for the Arduino Zero package.
+    Plug in the ZeroSquare32 board.
+    Select Tools­>Board­> select ZeroSquare32
+    Select Tools­>Port and select the correct COM port.

+Now you are ready to debug your sketch.

 ## Support